AskTheMask/bqms-rl/README.md

 ## Reproducibility

-This framework ensures experiments are reproducible by carefully controlling random seeds and sources of randomness:
+This framework ensures experiments are reproducible by carefully controlling random seeds and sources of randomness.

 - **Random Seeds:**
-  Experiments can be run with multiple seeds using the `--seeds` argument.
-The framework generates deterministic seeds for each run to guarantee reproducibility.
+  Run experiments with multiple seeds using the `--seeds` argument.
+Deterministic seeds are generated for each run to guarantee reproducibility.

 - **Seeding Across Libraries:**
   Seeds are applied to Python, NumPy, PyTorch (CPU and GPU), and the Gym environment.
 This ensures consistent neural network initialization, stochastic agent behavior, and environment dynamics.

-- **Optional Parameters:**
+- **Consistent Parameters:**
-  Parameters like `num_samples` (for BQMS) or `bootstrap_heads` (for BootstrapDQN) are applied consistently across seeds to maintain reproducibility.
+  Parameters such as `num_samples` (for OPS-VBQN) or `bootstrap_heads` (for BootstrapDQN) are applied consistently across seeds to maintain reproducibility.

-- **Limit on Seeds:**
+- **Seed Limit:**
-  To avoid excessive computation, a maximum number of seeds can be specified (default: 10).
-Exceeding this will raise an error.
+  To prevent excessive computation, a maximum number of seeds can be specified (default: 10).
+Exceeding this limit will raise an error.